coop152/obsidian-vaults/Microarchitecture (22111)/Part 1 (Paul)/Introduction.md

 **Throughput**: The rate at which data can be processed.
 Latency is not concerned with the size or count of inputs, while throughput is; for example, if circuit A can process 4 inputs simultaneously with a latency of 2 time units and circuit B can only process 1 with a latency of 1 time unit, then circuit A has the greater throughput (2 pieces of data per unit time vs 1 piece of data per unit time) but circuit B has the superior latency (1 unit vs 2 unit).

+**Pipelining**: A method of accelerating CPU execution by running certain steps of operation in parallel, thus reducing the time taken to execute code.
+For example, after an instruction has been read from memory and has started executing, the CPU may simultaneously retrieve the next instruction from memory.

 ### Miscellaneous Things
 - [[Stump Instruction Set.pdf|Stump Instruction Set]]
 - [[Stump ISA.pdf|Stump ISA]]